Wheel repair

 Training, consumables, and handover

-The proposal should clarify operator training, consumables, quality checks, spare parts route, and how M&H Group will support the first-use handover.
+The quote should clarify operator training, consumables, quality checks, spare parts option, and how M&H Group will support the first-use handover.

 Compare by workshop role, not specifications alone.